Ilya Mandel

 I am a Professor of Theoretical Astrophysics at Monash University in Melbourne, Australia.

-I am interested in all aspects of theoretical astrophysics, with a particular focus on strong gravitational fields, compact objects, and gravitational-wave astronomy.
-I have co-authored more than 200 papers on the evolution of massive stellar binaries, gravitational-wave data analysis, astrostatistics, and related topics.
+A lot of my current research focuses on the exploration of the evolution of massive binary stars into compact binaries as sources of gravitational-waves and astrophysical inference on gravitational-wave observations.
 My research group on massive binary evolution -- also known as Team COMPAS -- includes a number of amazing students, postdocs, former students and postdocs, and other fantastic collaborators.
 Please contact me if you are interested in joining at any level!

 CV, including a publication list.